openlink/virtuoso-opensource/README.ANYTIME.md

 Server: Virtuoso/08.03.3326 (Linux) x86_64-generic-linux-glibc212  VDB
 </pre>

-The result payload contains a description of the error which the client side application can log or put in a dialog box for the user, e.g.:
+The response body contains a description of the error which the client-side application can log or display in a dialog box, e.g.:

 ```
 Virtuoso 37000 Error SP030: SPARQL compiler, line 5: syntax error at 'string' before '('